sajibcse68/MyDailyLearn/Git/GitCheatSheet.md

 $ git diff-tree -r <hash> -p                   # show list of files with changes that were changed or added in the commit
 $ git diff-tree --name-only -r <hash>          # show only the file name of changed files
 $ git diff-tree --no-commit-id -r <hash>       # show only the file name of changed files
+$ git check-ignore -v -- <file-name>           # see what .gitignore rule applies for a given file
 $ git init                                     # From scratch -- create a new local repository
 $ git diff                                     # workspace vs index
 $ git diff --cached                            # index vs repo, show all staged and unstaged file changes